The Wrecking Crew (1968 film): Production

 The film is the first in the series to not be written or co-written by regular screenwriter Herbert Baker, who was working on Irving Allen's more serious spy film Hammerhead.
 The screenplay was written by former police reporter and crime novel author William P. McGivern.

 Helm's chief at ICE, MacDonald, is played by John Larch in this film, replacing James Gregory, who played the role in the other three films.
 Gregory said in an interview in Filmfax magazine that he was sent a reduced amount for his fee in the film.
-He was told that the film was reducing its budget, and Gregory refused to take the lower fee.
+He was told that the film was decreasing its budget, and Gregory refused to take the lower fee.

 Bruce Lee, who worked on set as an action choreographer, remarked that he "tried to teach Dean Martin how to kick but he was too lazy and too clumsy" and that they had to mostly rely on stand-in Mike Stone.
 Lee stated that Sharon Tate and Nancy Kwan were better, "doing sidekicks pretty good with just a minimum of teaching".
-Lee said that Kwan approached him to become her private long-term teacher but he told her that she wouldn't be able to afford him.
+Lee said that Kwan approached him to become her private long-term teacher, but he told her that she would not be able to afford him.

-The Wrecking Crew is the only film in the series not to feature Helm's secretary, Lovey Kravesit, played by Beverly Adams, who was also appearing in Hammerhead.
+The Wrecking Crew is the only film in the series not to feature Helm's secretary Lovey Kravesit, played by Beverly Adams, who was also appearing in Hammerhead.
 It is also the only movie in the series not to feature the villainous group BIG O.

 Principal photography took place in California, with locations including Palm Springs, Idyllwild, and the Walt Disney owned Golden Oak Ranch.